Pre-Training Representations of Binary Code Using Contrastive Learning: Approach

-where $A$ and $B$ are batch data representations, $\lambda \in [0, 1]$ denotes the interpolation index, and $\odot$ indicates element-wise product.
-In \TheName{}, we have $H_l=\Gamma(H_1,H_2;\lambda_l)$ and $H_n=\Gamma(H_1,H_2;\lambda_n)$ for linear and non-linear interpolation, respectively.
-Linear interpolation imitates the learning process between one thing to another, in which people make overall progress towards all knowledge points for a given task.
-In practice, we regard the interpolation index as a trainable parameter, learned by a neural network, denoted as
+where \( A \) and \( B \) are batch data representations, \( \lambda \in [0, 1] \) denotes the interpolation index, and \( \cdot \) indicates element-wise multiplication.
+In \TheName{}, we define \( H_l = \Gamma(H_1, H_2; \lambda_l) \) and \( H_n = \Gamma(H_1, H_2; \lambda_n) \) for linear and non-linear interpolation, respectively.
+Linear interpolation imitates the learning process between one thing to another, where the model progresses towards all knowledge points for a given task.
+In practice, we regard the interpolation index as a trainable parameter, learned by a neural network, denoted as:

-where $f_{interp}^l$ denotes the interp NN function that learn the optimal interpolation index for both $H_1$ and $H_2$, and ${\lambda}_l$ denotes a linear interpolation index ranging from 0 to 1.
-Note that the Interp NN blocks in Figure~\ref{fig:mixer} is just one of the possible implementations.
-Then, we apply linear interpolation onto the manifold vectors of source code and binary code, using
+where \( f_{interp}^l \) denotes the interpolation neural network function that learns the optimal interpolation index for \( H_1 \) and \( H_2 \), and \( \lambda_l \) denotes a linear interpolation index ranging from 0 to 1.
+Note that the Interp NN blocks in Figure~\ref{fig:mixer} are one of the possible implementations.
+We apply linear interpolation to the manifold vectors of source code and binary code using:

-where $H_{l}$ denotes batch-wise intermediate representation generated by the linear interpolation.
-Here, we adopt the broadcast property in computation so the index number ${\lambda}_{l}$ will be expanded to the shape of $H_1$ and $H_2$ and become an item in vector multiplication.
+where \( H_l \) denotes the batch-wise intermediate representation generated by the linear interpolation.
+The broadcast property is adopted so that the scalar \( \lambda_l \) expands to the shape of \( H_1 \) and \( H_2 \), enabling element-wise multiplication.

-\textbf{Non-linear interpolation for customized learning} We further consider a non-linear interpolation to capture complex semantics and enhance the model performance.
-Specifically, instead of regarding the interpolation index as a real number, we allow it to be a matrix with the identical shape of $H_1$ and $H_2$.
-In this case, we are able to capture the feature-wise and finer-grained information.
-Formally, ${\lambda}_{n} = f_{interp}^n(H_1 \oplus H_2)$ and $H_{n} = {\lambda}_{n} \odot H_1 + (1 - {\lambda}_{n}) \odot H_2$.
-Both interpolated embedding $H_{l}$ and $H_{n}$ serve as input to the intermediate contrastive learning.
+\textbf{Non-linear interpolation for customized learning} We further consider non-linear interpolation to capture complex semantics and enhance model performance.
+Unlike linear interpolation, which uses a scalar \( \lambda \), non-linear interpolation treats the interpolation index as a matrix with the same shape as \( H_1 \) and \( H_2 \), allowing finer-grained and feature-wise control.
+Formally, this is defined as: